Yes, nonprofits can use giving lists instead of traditional donation forms, and in many cases, they perform significantly better.

 Flexibility⭐⭐⭐⭐⭐⭐⭐⭐⭐

-Key Insight: Gift lists win on engagement and trust, while donation forms win on flexibility.
+Key Insight: Giving lists win on engagement and trust, while donation forms win on flexibility.

 Platform TypeSetup CostTransaction FeesNotes